-- The rate number [-number] option displays traffic alarm entries for policies with a flow rate at a specified value or within a specified range. - The threshold number [-number] option displays traffic alarm entries for policies with a threshold at a specified value or within a specified range.
+- rate number [-number]-Displays traffic alarm entries for policies with a flow rate at a specified value or within a specified range. - threshold number [-number]-Displays traffic alarm entries for policies with a threshold at a specified value or within a specified range.